terussell85/Legacy---terussell85.github.io/source/_posts/2014-03-05-building-an-angularjs-timezone-picker-part-1.markdown

 I fully acknowledge that I do not own copyrights to this picker, so we will get close to this, but not too close.
 For the sake of simplicity we won't get into a full design spec.
 But here is a short list of what we are aiming to accomplish:

-* Map of the world continents (excluding Antartica), shaded and filled
+* Map of the world continents (excluding Antarctica), shaded and filled
 * Highlight the timezone offset (not the timezone) on click
 * Display the name of the time zone that was clicked